Chipotle's profit misses estimates as COVID-19 costs mount

 Its success came partly from its ability to ramp up digital sales quickly during the pandemic.
 For the full-year 2020, Chipotle’s digital sales grew 174.1% to $2.8 billion and made up 46.2% of sales.
 About half of digital sales were for delivery orders.

+The chain is testing quesadillas, as well as smoked brisket, after its January nationwide launch of cilantro-lime cauliflower rice for a limited time.

-Chipotle has not been providing sales forcasts during the pandemic.
+Chipotle has not been providing sales forecasts during the pandemic.
 However, for 2021 it said it expects to open 200 new restaurants and have an effective tax rate between 25% and 27%.

-It is testing quesadillas, as well as smoked brisket, after its January nationwide launch of cilantro-lime cauliflower rice for a limited time.
+About 70% of its new restaurants will include “Chipotlane” digital drive-thrus.
+Sales at locations with Chipotlanes are 10 about 10% higher on average than those without, Chief Technology Officer Curt Garner told Reuters in an interview.

+The company is also testing out “carside” pickup, where an employee brings orders out to a customer’s car, in 29 restaurants.

-Reporting by Nivedita Balu in Bengaluru; Additional reporting by Hilary Russ in New York; Editing by Ramakrishnan M., Anil D’Silva and Dan Grebler
+Reporting by Nivedita Balu in Bengaluru; Additional reporting by Hilary Russ in New York; Editing by Anil D’Silva, Dan Grebler and Richard Pullin

 Our Standards: The Thomson Reuters Trust Principles.